Heritage and History Initiatives within the National Historic Landmarks Program

 Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Heritage Initiative

 In 2010, the National Historic Landmarks Program began the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Heritage Initiative by conducting a state-by-state survey of extant sites associated with LGBTQ history.
 By 2013, the NHL Program began work on a framework to assist preservationists and scholars within the National Park Service, and externally, to identify, document, and nominate sites associated with the history of lesbian, gay, bisexual, transgender, and queer Americans.
 This initiative was considerably enlarged by Secretary of the Interior Sally Jewell in 2014.
 A scholars panel was convened to discuss how the project should best proceed and which themes and groups should be highlighted for further study.
-As of 2015, work proceeds on the identification of possible authors for the essays in the theme study.
+In 2016, LGBTQ America: A Theme Study of Lesbian, Gay, Bisexual, Transgender, and Queer History was published.

 Please visit the National Park Service's LGBTQ Heritage Initiative website for more information.